AholaJoonas/backgesturer/README.md

     > enable the rest of the UI when the buttons are covered

     > If you use a content-scroller like iScroll and disabled it on onMoveStart, enable it back.

+6. "resetOnWindowScroll": true || false _optional, default: false_
+    > setting this to _true_ will reset currently translated elements when the window scrolls

     ##Info
     For best performance, use the following structure in the elements you use backgesture on: